sblisesivdin/sblisesivdin.github.io/workbench.md

 ![Image](files/workbench.jpg)
 ## Collaboration Opportunities

 I am open to all scientific collaborations.
 Please do not hesitate to ask, what we can do.
-I am mostly interested in Electron and magnetotransport properties of III-V group semiconductor materials, Transport properties of low-dimensional systems as Quantum dots (0D), Quantum wires (1D), Quantum wells (2D), transport, strain, quantum parameters of 2 dimensional electron gas (2DEG) and 2 dimensional hole gas (2DHG) of AlGaN/GaN and AlInN/GaN HEMT structures, hot-electron transport phenomena.
+I am mostly interested in Electron and magnetotransport properties of III-V group semiconductor materials, Transport properties of low-dimensional systems as Quantum dots (0D), Quantum wires (1D), Quantum wells (2D), transport, strain, quantum parameters of 2 dimensional electron gas (2DEG) of AlGaN/GaN and AlInN/GaN HEMT structures, hot-electron transport phenomena.
+Growth, structural analysis, and electrical analysis of mist-CVD grown oxides (ZnO, MgZnO, MgO, Ga2O3, etc.).

 ## Recent Works